idlelosthobo/vortex-database/docs/LOGIC.md

 Resulting plan from processing a thought through the locale & language system.
 # Act
 Taking the idea and turning it into a processable action.
+# Memory
+Returned data from acting on an idea that required a database output.